sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/python/updating-resources.md

 python sdk.go
 ```

-The updated WorkGroup will be returned by the SDK:
+The example uses a PATCH `replace` operation to update the value in the `/description` path to "This is an updated description for the workgroup."

+The SDK will return the updated work group with its new description:

 ```python
 The response of GovernanceGroupsApi->patch_workgroup: